 Frequently Asked Questions about the Route 28 Corridor Zoning Ordinance Update

-1. What is the purpose of the Route 28 Corridor Ordinance Update?
+Q. What are the benefits of the Route 28 Optional Overlay Districts?

 A. The Route 28 Optional Overlay districts are intended to implement the higher density development envisioned by the Route 28 Corridor Plan.
 Therefore, the Route 28 Optional Overlay districts permit increased development potential, i.e higher floor area ratios, increased lot coverage, reduced bulk plane standards, as compared to the traditional planned development (PD) districts found in the Revised 1993 Zoning Ordinance.
 The Route 28 Optional Overlay districts offer administrative process for the increased development process as well as additional incentives for development.
 Lastly, the availability to utilize the Optional Overlay districts is open continuously and at the property owners’ discretion.

 Q. After the Mapping of the Route 28 Optional Overlay districts, which process governs the development of my property?

 A. It’s the property owner’s choice.
 The Optional Overlay districts are providing two additional methods of development that do not require the legislative process for approval.
 A parcel located within an Optional Overlay zoning district would have three (3) development options without the need for Board of Supervisors approval of a Rezoning (ZMAP) or Zoning Conversion in Rt.
 28 Tax District (ZRTD) for such parcel:

 - Develop under its existing zoning under the 1972 Zoning Ordinance, 1993 Zoning Ordinance, or Revised 93 Zoning Ordinance;

 - Develop under the Optional Overlay zoning district’s requirements, using the Standard Method of development; or

 - Develop under the Optional Overlay zoning district’s requirements, using an Alternative Method of development.